-- Demonstrate foundational scientific understanding of basic principles, structures, and processes of the natural world. - Apply methods of scientific inquiry to the natural world. - Evaluate the reliability of scientific practices and information. - Understand and appreciate the interconnectedness in nature. - Articulate how scientific reasoning and an understanding of the natural world inform responsible living. - Articulate connections between God's natural and scriptural revelations.
+- Understand the basic principles, structures, and processes of the natural world. - Apply methods of scientific inquiry to the natural world. - Evaluate the reliability of scientific practices and information. - Articulate the connections between God's natural and scriptural revelations. - Explain how scientific reasoning and an understanding of the natural world equip them to pursue God's redeeming work in the world.